Maximilian II of Bavaria: Domestic policy

-In his attempts to transform Bavaria into a center of culture, education, and the arts, he enraged conservative Catholics and Protestants by inviting a number of celebrated men of learning (e.g. Geibel, Liebig, Heyse and Sybel) to Munich, regardless of their religious views.
+In his attempts to transform Bavaria into a centre of culture, education, and the arts, he enraged conservative Catholics and Protestants by inviting a number of celebrated men of learning (such as Geibel, Liebig, Heyse and Sybel) to Munich, regardless of their religious views.

-Devoted to his family and his people, the King also financed studies of the art, costumes, dialects, and customs of the Bavarian peasantry.
-This was done in order to promote a separate national identity against Prussian-inspired Pan-Germanism.
+Devoted to his family and his people, the King also financed studies of the art, costumes, dialects and customs of the Bavarian peasantry.
+That was done to promote a separate national identity against Prussian-inspired Pan-Germanism.

-In this, the King was assisted by his Personal Private Secretary, Franz Xaver von Schönwerth.
-A native of the Oberpfalz region of the Bavarian Kingdom, Ritter von Schonwerth's work collecting the folklore and traditions of his native district won him the admiration of the Brothers Grimm and made him a model for future folklore collectors.
+The King was assisted in that by his Personal Private Secretary, Franz Xaver von Schönwerth.
+A native of the Oberpfalz region of the Bavarian Kingdom, Schonwerth's work collecting the folklore and traditions of his native district won him the admiration of the Brothers Grimm and made him a model for future folklore collectors.